binarymass/ModSanity/README.md

 ##  Overview

 ModSanity is a native Linux mod manager built from the ground up for Bethesda games.
-Designed for power users who prefer terminal workflows, it combines the full feature set of tools like Mod Organizer 2 and Vortex with the speed and efficiency of a keyboard-driven TUI.
+Designed for power users who prefer terminal workflows, it combines the full feature set of tools like Mod Organizer 2 and Vortex with the speed and efficiency of a Terminal TUI.

 **Why ModSanity?**
 -  **Linux-native**: Built specifically for Linux with first-class Steam/Proton support
--  **Keyboard-first**: Complete TUI interface with vim-style navigation
+-  **Terminal Based**: Complete TUI interface with vim-style navigation
 -  **Zero compromise**: Full FOMOD installer support, conflict detection, and profile management
 -  **Fast & efficient**: Written in Rust for maximum performance
 -  **Safe & deterministic**: Transactional deployments with automatic rollback